Carol Wainio: Painting career

 Her paintings often reference a variety of sources from fairy tales, medieval manuscripts to the 2008 financial collapse.
 Wainio's canvases have been described by art critic Emily Falvey as "fairy-tale landscapes littered with the detritus of contemporary consumerism."
 Her body of work has been compared to such works by American painter Jules Olitski.
 "The appeal her paintings had came from the same activity of looking that generated their strangeness."

 Wainio's first solo exhibition took place at the Yarlow/Salzman Gallery, in Toronto, Ontario in 1982.
 In 1990, her paintings were displayed in the "Aperto" exhibit at the Venice Biennale, in Venice, Italy.
 In 2010, Wainio's work was featured in a travelling exhibition, Carol Wainio: The Book, curated by Diana Nemiroff and organized and circulated by Carleton University Art Gallery.
 This exhibition displays Wainio's interest in the evolution of fairy-tales, the art of the copyist, industrialization, and the narrative power of images.
 It was on display at Carleton University Art Gallery (2010), the Varley Art Gallery (2011), the Kelowna Art Gallery (2013), the Dunlop Art Gallery (2013), the McIntosh Gallery (2013), and the Galerie de l'UQAM (2014).
+In 2024, she had her first solo show in New York at Arsenal Contemporary Art Gallery.

 Wainio's large-scale canvases have also been exhibited in more than 40 museums and galleries, including the National Gallery of Canada, the Shanghai Art Museum in China and the Stedelijk Museum in the Netherlands.
 Her work is in such public collections as the National Gallery of Canada, the Musée d'art contemporain de Montréal and the Art Gallery of Ontario, among other institutions.